aces/Loris/modules/document_repository/test/TestPlan.md

    [Manual Testing]
 6. Edit document property and save.
 Check that changes were saved properly.
    [Manual Testing]
-7. Download a file and check content.
+7. Check that the breadcrumbs on the main page and the Edit page work.
    [Manual Testing]
-8. Add files in repository to test search according to file name, file type, version, site and uploaded by.
+8. Download a file and check content.
    [Manual Testing]
-9. Check that when performing a search without global filtering, the categories containing the resulting files (and only those) are shown in a list format.
+9. Add files in repository to test search according to file name, file type, version, site and uploaded by.
    [Manual Testing]
-10. Check that when performing a search with global filtering, all files matching the filtered case (regardless of category) are shown in a list format.
+10. Check that when performing a search without global filtering, the categories containing the resulting files (and only those) are shown in a list format.
    [Manual Testing]
-11. Check that if a category contains special characters (e.g. space, dot or comma) it can be expanded.
+11. Check that when performing a search with global filtering, all files matching the filtered case (regardless of category) are shown in a list format.
    [Manual Testing]
-12. Add two files with the same name.
-You should get a 'duplicate file name' error.
+12. Check that if a category contains special characters (e.g. space, dot or comma) it can be expanded.
    [Manual Testing]
-13. Edit a file in the repository: check that “Date Uploaded” date is updated.
+13. Add two files with the same name.
+You should get a 'duplicate file name' error.
    [Manual Testing]
-    [Manual Testing]
+14. Edit a file in the repository: check that “Date Uploaded” date is updated.
     [Manual Testing]
-14. Check that preference “Receive Document Repository Notifications” works.
+15. Check that preference “Receive Document Repository Notifications” works.
     [Manual Testing]
-15. Check that performance is OK with large number of files.
+16. Check that performance is OK with large number of files.
     [Manual Testing]
-16. Check that if you have the 'Receive document repository notification' activated you will receive an email each time one of the following event occurs:
+17. Check that if you have the 'Receive document repository notification' activated you will receive an email each time one of the following event occurs:
        - Addition, deletion or modification of a file (by a user other than yourself)
        - Addition of a category (by a user other than yourself)